Blue Ball Lodge, Devon

 Their old heating system was inefficient and in need of an upgrade or replacement.
 The Vincent’s had two separate stand-alone oil boilers; the range boiler in the kitchen supplied domestic hot water to the house whilst giving off excess heat to the surrounding area, even during the summer months.
 This made it difficult for the couple to control the temperature of the house as the kitchen regularly got too hot, but also lost heat very quickly when the cooker was turned off.

 The Vincent’s were initially thinking of replacing their range cooker for a newer oil-fired model, but in the consultation with TRS they were made aware that this was an inefficient and expensive way of heating the property.
-TRS put forward the case that renewable technology offered a more cost effective option, especially if the Vincent’s took advantage of the Government’s Renewable Heat Incentive (RHI) scheme.
+TRS put forward the case that renewable technology offered a more cost effective option, especially if the Vincent’s took advantage of the Government’s Renewable Heat Incentive scheme (RHI: this scheme has now closed – please visit this page to explore other funding).

 TRS explored the various renewable options available to Mr & Mrs Vincent as the site leant itself well to multiple technologies.
-However, after careful deliberation TRS advised the couple to consider ground source heat pumps which would allow them to take advantage of substantial RHI tariffs and guaranteed payback from the Government over 7 years.
+However, after careful deliberation TRS advised the couple to consider ground source heat pumps which would allow them to take advantage of substantial RHI tariffs (this scheme has now closed) and guaranteed payback from the Government over 7 years.

 TRS use Kensa Heat Pumps as their preferred supplier of ground source heat pump technology.
 They are a trusted Kensa installer partner, having proven experience of installing ground source systems with many of their staff having benefitted from attending bespoke Kensa training courses.